Ben2104/Shape-Sign/README.md

 # Getting Started
 To run this project, you will need to start both the frontend and the model as a backend on separate terminals.
 Follow the steps below to set it up.

-## Frontend
-1. Clone the repository
+Clone the repository
 ```
   git clone [URL repository]
 ```
+## Frontend

-2. Navigate to the frontend directory:
+Navigate to the frontend directory:
 ```
   cd frontend
 ```
-3. Install dependencies:
+Install dependencies:
 ```
   npm install
 ```
-4. Run the frontend:
+Run the frontend:
 ```
   npm run dev
 ```